center-key/hamburger-menu/README.md

 document.addEventListener('click', () => {});  //workaround for sticky hover on mobile
 ```

-### Issues
+### F) Issues

-This library has been tested on iPhones and Androids.
+This library has been tested on iPhone and Android mobile devices.
 If you encounter a bug or have a question, submit an [issue](https://github.com/center-key/hamburger-menu/issues).

-### License
+### G) License

 [MIT](LICENSE.txt)